vsoch/vsoch.github.io/_posts/2019/2019-02-11-hospital-chargemasters.md

 ## How to Release a Good Chargemaster

-After programatically downloading and then parsing over one hundred of these chargemasters, I am in a unique position to give feedback about some suggested "How to Release a Good Chargemaster" practices, at least from a "is it machine readable" standpoint.
+After programmatically downloading and then parsing over one hundred of these chargemasters, I am in a unique position to give feedback about some suggested "How to Release a Good Chargemaster" practices, at least from a "is it machine readable" standpoint.
 I'll give a quick bulleted list, and provide details for those interested: